wawatusee/gallerie-kievu/README.md

 First use for Odessa by Emilie Foudelman on kievu.com Emilie the photograph asked a gallery wich display all images vertical or horizontal one at the same size
 ## Done
-* Images intagrated without textes
+* Images integrated without textes
 * all images vertical or horizontal one at the same size(simple css on the image without flex)
-* srcset
+* srcset optimized for differents screens
 * scroll-snap-type: y mandatory;
-* entete de site avec titres
+* header with title date and author
-* Pied de site avec liens FB insta tumblr et la série Odessa sur Muse
+* Footer with links for FB insta tumblr and the reference for precedent publication on Muse

 ## ToDo